Botolan: Etymology

 The name Botolan came from the a native variety of banana common in the area called "Boto-an".
 The word "Boto-an" is a Sambal word which combines the word botol which means "seeds" and the locative prefix -an, referring to a place with many seeded bananas.

 History

-The municipality was founded by Spanish Governor-General Juan de Salcedo in 1572.
-It is known for its relatively sizeable Aeta population, wide gray sand beaches, and its proximity to Mount Pinatubo.
+The municipality was founded by Spanish conquistador Juan de Salcedo in 1572.

-The town was founded by a Kapampangan from Mabalacat in 1819.
+Third Republic

+On November 3, 1962, Mayor Florentino Dullo and nearly 3,000 other Nacionalista officials in Zambales joined the Liberal Party, aligning themselves with the Macapagal administration.

 Geography

 Located just south of the provincial capital of Iba, Botolan has the largest land area of the municipalities in Zambales.

 Botolan is 7 km from Iba, 71 km from Olongapo, and 197 km from Manila.
+It is between Cabangan and Iba on the Olongapo–Bugallon Road.

 Barangays

 Botolan is politically subdivided into 31 barangays, as indicated below.
 Each barangay consists of puroks and some have sitios.